andrewt3000/MachineLearning/README.md

 ### Machine learning models and applications

 [Neural Nets](https://github.com/andrewt3000/MachineLearning/blob/master/neuralNets.md) - A primer on neural networks.
+NNs are a suitable model for fixed input features and output labels.

 [Recurrent Neural Nets](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) - A primer on recurrent neural networks.
-Typically used to process sequences of information.
+RNNs are a suitable model for sequences of information.

-[Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) State of the art resources for image processing with CNNs.
-Typically used to process a grid of information such as an image.
+[Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) A primer for CNNs.
+CNNS are suitable models for 2d grids of information such as an image.

-[Deep Learning for NLP](https://github.com/andrewt3000/DL4NLP/blob/master/README.md) State of the art deep learning models and nlp applications for applications such as sentiment analysis, translation and dialog generation.
+[Deep Learning for NLP](https://github.com/andrewt3000/DL4NLP/blob/master/README.md) State of the art deep learning models and nlp applications such as sentiment analysis, translation and dialog generation.